All Episodes

 Yes.

-It's it's like pretty much, man, like if you cut off your arm with a chainsaw, you gotta put a note on the thing saying don't cut off your damn arm with the chainsaw, we will not sell it back on for you.
+It's like pretty much, man, like, if you cut off your arm with a chainsaw, you got to put a note on the thing saying, don't cut off your damn arm with the chainsaw.

 There are already no trespassing signs, but still, they fucking won.

-You think they would be.
+You think they would be?

-Yeah, because like you go to you go to any place that's got a lot of high powered wires, they're not gonna have a sign necessarily by the wire.
+Yeah, because you go to any place that's got a lot of high-powered wires.

-I'm sure you've seen it with the angry light with like the angry lightning bolt, you know, like l uh like electrical demon attacking someone.
+With the angry light, with like the angry lightning bolt, you know, like electrical demon attacking someone.

-Yeah, why is there an uninsulated wire hanging above the train?
+Why is there an uninsulated wire hanging above the train?

-Yeah, that begs the question of why is that a thing.
+Yeah, that begs the question of why is that a thing?

-Like we had it we had a semi-uninsulated wire hanging above my house for a long time.
+Like, we had a semi-uninsulated wire hanging above my house for a long time.

 Which, yeah, I did live under power lines as a kid, I guess.